 }

-For example, if you want to direct all error_log messages with warn or higher severity to the syslog daemon use this directive line:
+For example, to direct all error_log messages with warn or higher severity to the syslog daemon, use:

 error_log syslog:server=192.168.1.1 severity=warn;

-You can further customize the syslog configuration to suit your environment by using the syslog parameter described in the NGINX syslog documentation.
+You can customize the syslog configuration to suit your environment using the syslog parameter described in the NGINX syslog documentation

 The flexibility NGINX logging provides comes at a cost, and there are some things to watch out for when writing your configuration file.
 We’ve already covered NGINX’s ability to override logging configurations at the directive level, and this feature is extremely useful for logging extra information whenever users access specific paths, e.g., logging extra traffic information for any users accessing the /private URI.
 However, using nested access logs can quickly become complex and you should be careful not to use this feature too much.

-To use this feature, your version of NGINX needs to be configured using the—with-debug option.
+To use this feature, configure your version of NGINX using the—with-debug option.
 You can check if this is the case by doing this:

 $ nginx -V 2>&1 | grep—‘—with-debug’